simona-gioe/EMBL_svt/README.md

 ## Timeseries concatenation

-The [Concatenate_Images.py](https://github.com/simona-gioe/EMBL_svt/blob/main/concatenate/Concatenate_Images.py) script was written by Aliaksandr Halavatyi to concatenate multi-position live imaging timeseries.
+The [Concatenate_Images.py](https://github.com/simona-gioe/EMBL_svt/blob/main/concatenate/Concatenate_Images.py) script was written by Aliaksandr Halavatyi to concatenate multi-position live imaging time series.
+Information on dependencies (requirements), input and output formats, and instructions for running this script are documented at the beginning of the file.

+## Period evolution analysis